diegopliebana/diegopliebana.github.io/_projects/tag.md

 <div class="row">

 <div class="col-sm-7" markdown="1">
-The research programme around TAG ultimately led to the creation of <strong>Tabletop R&D</strong>, a Queen Mary University of London spin-out company focused on AI-assisted playtesting and quantitative game analysis.
+The research programme around TAG ultimately led to the creation of <strong>Tabletop R&D</strong>, a Queen Mary University of London spin-out company focused on AI-assisted playtesting and quantitative game analysis, co-founded by Diego Perez Liebana and Raluca Gaina.

 Tabletop R&D builds digital twins of commercial tabletop games and uses automated agents to simulate thousands of games in minutes.
 The resulting gameplay data can be analysed to answer specific questions from designers and publishers, including game balance, scoring, strategy strength, player-order effects, card usage, action frequencies and victory conditions.
 The objective is to supplement rather than replace traditional playtesting.
 Automated simulation is particularly useful for questions requiring large numbers of repetitions, while human playtesters remain central to evaluating subjective qualities such as enjoyment, clarity, theme and engagement.

 This commercial application demonstrates a direct pathway from research infrastructure and Game AI algorithms to practical tools for the creative industries.
 👉 <a href="https://www.tabletoprnd.co.uk/">Tabletop R&D website</a>
 </div>